Ally Maxwell: International career

 Although present in several Scotland squads, Maxwell never received a cap.
 He did, however, play in the first half of a Scotland B international against Wales at Wrexham in 1994.

 Coaching career

 Maxwell was briefly a goalkeeping coach at Hamilton Academical, after managing Morton for half a season in 2001.

 A UEFA 'A' licensed professional coach, he now resides in the USA.
-He currently works as the goalkeeping coach at SC Del Sol in Arizona, where he has been since 2008.
+He works as the goalkeeping coach at SC Del Sol in Arizona, where he has been since 2008.